kmerchan/ION/README.md

   * This script sets all testing environment variables and runs unit tests.
   * To run all unit tests: `./run_tests.sh`
   * To run specific test file: `./run_tests.sh <path to test file>`
+* To run the web content dynamically, please run the Bash script [run_bind_gunicorn.sh](/run_bind_gunicorn.sh)
+  * This script sets all envrionment variables to connect to the main ION database for deployment.
+  * The script also binds the Flask application from [web_flask.flask_for_index](/web_flask/flask_for_index.py) to the Gunicorn application server.

+### Contributing:
+If you would like to contribute to the ION project, please contact authors Kelsie and Staci.

 ## Database
 This project utilizes MySQL to store and maintain the database with three primary tables and two secondary tables: